isom lab @ the university of miami

 pH regulation of cell signaling systems

 G protein-coupled receptors (GPCRs) are both the largest class of cell surface receptors in humans, and the receptor family most targeted by therapeutic drugs.
-Major efforts in the lab are focused on understanding how acidic pH changes regulate GPCR-drug interactions and signaling.
-Our objective is to identify GPCR-drug interactions (in)capable of endomembrane signaling, and (in)sensitive to disease-related acidosis.
+Major efforts in the lab are focused on understanding how coincident pH changes regulate GPCR drug and metabolite signaling.
+Our objective is to identify pH-intelligent GPCR inputs (in)capable of endomembrane signaling, and (in)sensitive to disease-related acidosis.

 PH REGULATION OF CELL SURFACE RECEPTORS

 Our lab studies proteins and cell-surface receptors that detect and transduce cellular signals.
-In certain biological scenarios—cancer, hypoxia, nutrient stress, inflammation, endocytosis—these signaling proteins encounter acidic conditions.
-Our lab uses experimental and computational approaches to understand how signaling proteins and their constituent networks are regulated by such pH changes.
+In certain biological scenarios—cancer, hypoxia, nutrient stress, inflammation, endocytosis—these signaling proteins encounter coincident acid signals.
+Our lab creates leading-edge experimental and computational approaches to illuminate how protons regulate these proteins and their constituent signaling and metabolic networks.

 The need for pH regulation of molecular, cellular, and physiological processes is wide-ranging, as it exists in all domains of life and viruses.
 At the molecular level, pH changes act to regulate the structure, function, and interaction of proteins, RNA, DNA, lipids, metabolites, and drugs. pH effects in proteins, which are mediated by ionizable side chains and electrostatic forces, are difficult to predict from sequence and structure.
-In the lab we develop informatics algorithms to address this challenge, and validate our findings at the lab bench using a variety of approaches.
+In the lab we develop informatics algorithms to address this challenge.

-Our major computational efforts in the lab are focused on mining protein structural information for actionable intelligence.
-We use computational geometry as our primary conceptual framework for identifying residue topologies that are predictive of protein function.
+Our major computational work in the lab is focused on 1) mining protein structural information for actionable intelligence, 2) novel algorithms for structure-based drug design and vitrual screening, 3) software utilities that support our high-throughput CRISPR genome engineering pipeline, and 4) image analysis for 3D quantitation of organelle and intracellular pH dynamics.
+Most of our programs use computational geometry as a conceptual framework.
 We develop our own algorithms, primarily in Python, and use the incredible high performance computing infrastructure in place at the University of Miami to routinely undertake millions of calculations on thousands of protein structures.

 DAN ISOM, PH.D.